readthedocs/ethicalads.io/content/posts/ad-tracking-is-reputation-arbitrage.md

 * This user goes to a lower quality site (eg. a recipe website)
 * The ad network shows a Python ad to the user on the recipe site, paying **$.25 CPM**

-**Retargeting is valuable because it allows advertisers to show ads to your audience on cheaper sites, and pay less money overall**
+**Retargeting is valuable because it allows advertisers to show ads to your audience on cheaper sites.**

+### Why it's bad

-It's also why there are so many terrible recipe websites on the internet.
+Retargeting is also why there are so many terrible recipe websites on the internet.
-This is due to market mechanisms that balance the pricing on the ad network:
+This is due to market mechanisms that balance the pricing of advertising:

 * Advertisers want to pay more to reach Python developers than People Who Cook
 * If those developers can be retargeted on recipe sites, recipe sites can show Python ads instead of Cooking ads